agentsmith29/PySacherECLControl/README.md

 # Laser Control: Python Project for Sacher TEC Laser Control
-LaserControl is a Python project developed to control Sacher TEC lasers.
+PySacherECLManager (*Py*thon *Sacher* *E*xternal *C*avity *L*aser) is a Python project developed to control Sacher TEC lasers.
 This project offers a convenient interface for users to interact with the laser, adjust parameters, and perform various operations for laser control and management.
 Features

 * Laser Parameter Adjustment: Laser Control allows users to adjust parameters such as wavelength and speed settings.